Bones50/ExileMod-Advanced-Repair/README.md

 c.
 Repair entire Vehicle.</br>

 To Do List:</br>
 a.
-Include need for wheels for repair all and repair only as many wheels as what the player has in inventory.</br>
+Include need for wheels for repairing entire vehicle, and repair only as many wheels as what the player currently has in inventory.</br>

 Refer to Install instructions contained within the file.